Ellzud/foundry-cards/README.md

 ![Shortcut zero cards](docs/README_shortcut_zero_cards.webp?raw=true)

+> There is also a keyboard binding `Shift + H` that allows the toggling of those two panels.
+This binding comes on top of thse configurations.

 ### Moving your panels

 The left icon of each shortcut is draggable.
 Use them to move your shortcuts where you want.